DataDog/hiring-engineers/answers.md

 Bonus question: what is the agent?

-The agent is called: ddagent.exe.
+The agent is a file called: ddagent.exe.
 It looks like software running on my computer that collects events and metrics from it and sends that to Datadog.

-Submit an event via the API.
+Submit an event via the API. (done)

-Get an event to appear in your email inbox (the email address you signed up for the account with)
+Get an event to appear in your email inbox (the email address you signed up for the account with) (done)

 <strong>Level 2</strong>